Is Being an Aviation Mechanic Hard?

 Aviation Maintenance Technicians are responsible for the safety of aircraft and the passengers in them.
 It’s important for aircraft mechanics to learn how to safely and accurately follow procedures so that they and others are safe.
 There is a great deal riding on the shoulders of today’s aviation mechanics.

 In addition to knowing how all the pieces of the plane function, aircraft mechanics can be called out to change a tire in cold weather, or do repair work in hot climates.
-Sometimes the job requires accessing parts that are challenging to reach.
-As with most careers, some days will be more difficult than others in time and effort.
+Sometimes the aviation mechanic job requires accessing parts that are challenging to reach.
+As with most careers, some days will be harder than others in time and effort.

 So, is being an aircraft mechanic hard?

 Really the job can vary from day to day.
 Aviation Maintenance Technicians are responsible for:

 - Repairing wings, brakes, electrical systems, and other structural aircraft components